Oxtail soup has many guises, this version is a classic British recipe takes time but is very easy to cook & results in THE best beef soup!

 - 200g (1⅓ Cup) Onion

 - 50 ml (3 Tbsp + 1 Tsp) Worcestershire Sauce

 - 10 Whole Pepper Corns

-- Season the oxtail with salt and pepper.
+- Season the oxtail with salt and pepper generously.

-- Heat the oil in a pan and when hot fry the oxtail to get a nice colour on all sides.
+- Heat the oil in a 28cm or 11" frying pan or skillet (not nonstick) and when hot fry the oxtail to get a nice colour on all sides.

-- Add the vegetables and cook for 5 minutes scraping the bottom of the pan occasionally.
+- Add the vegetables to the pan that we seared the oxtail in and cook for 5 minutes scraping the bottom of the pan occasionally.

-- Add in the bay leaves, thyme, red wine, tomato ketchup, peppercorns and Worcestershire sauce.
+- Add in the bay leaves, thyme, and peppercorns.

 - When the soup has simmered and the beef for tender strain the soup.

-- Separate the oxtail from the vegetables and discard the veggies and cover the soup and meat then cool.
+- Separate the oxtail from the vegetables and discard the veggies and cover the liquid and meat in separate bowls then cool.

 - When cool, refrigerate overnight.

 - Around 20 minutes before you are ready to serve skim any fatty deposits from the top of the soup.
 Your soup should be set like a jelly!

 - Remove around two-thirds of the cloudy sediment.

 - Gently warm the remaining jellified broth over a medium heat.